MAYHEM-Lab/UCSBFaaS-Wrappers/tools/timings/README.md

 #generate the base log file if you don't have one (stream starting point), replace the arn with your STREAM arn for the spot functions table in dynamodb (dyndb management console)
 cd ..
 python get_stream_data.py STREAM_ARN -p aws_profile >& new_stream
-sort -n -k 1 new_stream > spotFn.stream.base
+sort -n -k 1 new_stream |awk 'NF' > spotFn.stream.base

 #cleanup cloudwatch logs
 cd ../../lambda-python